 What Kind of Knife Should I Buy?

-First of all, there is no such thing as “the best knife.”
-Many Just One Cookbook readers have asked Nami for her recommendation, and she recommends the Kikuichi Cutlery brand (often featured in her videos).
-However, if you wish to purchase a high-quality Japanese knife, I suggest doing research beforehand to find the perfect one for you.
+First, there is no such thing as “the best Japanese knives.”
+Many Just One Cookbook readers have asked Nami for her recommendation, and she recommends Kikuichi Cutlery brand (often featured in her videos).

 When browsing for knives at a shop, it may be helpful to ask yourself the following questions: